 - Save changes, Done, and Apply.

-Its possible Wi-Fi not working Big Sur is due to a problematic profile that you have installed from a random website.
-Remove the profiles form MacBook.
+It’s possible Wi-Fi not working in Big Sur is due to a problematic profile that you have installed from a random website.
+Remove the profiles from MacBook.

 - Go to System Preferences.